Phamiliarize/pasetoD/README.md

-The paseto specification designates some top-level payload keys as [registered claims](https://github.com/paseto-standard/paseto-spec/blob/master/docs/02-Implementation-Guide/04-Claims.md). pasetoD validates all of these registered claims when creating a token during `sign` or `encrypt` actions.
+The paseto specification designates some top-level payload keys as [registered claims](https://github.com/paseto-standard/paseto-spec/blob/master/docs/02-Implementation-Guide/04-Claims.md).

+While validating `message` input on `sign` or `encrypt` actions, pasetoD will perform basic validation of registered claims.

-All registered claims are optional and are not set at default with the exception
+Registered claims are optional and are not set at default with the exception
 of:

-- `exp`
+- `exp`:
-- `iat`
+- `iat`:

-This exception was made to provide safer API that helps prevent accidentally issuing tokens that never expire.
-You can of course, disable this functionality if you are confident for some reason... though be advised there are _very few good reasons_ to do so as paseto tokens have no revocation method natively.
+This exception was made to provide a safer API that prevents issuing a token that never expires as paseto tokens have no revocation method natively.

+If you are confident for some reason that you do not need these values, you can pass `null` to remove them from the payload.

 ### Importing a Key